 They are a carnivorous hunter, feeding upon insects, small reptiles, fish and even small mammals.
-This kite has the ability to snatch food off the surface of the water or in mid-flight and consume the prey whilst on the move.
+This kite has weak talons (or heels) in comparison to other raptors, however, they have the ability to snatch food off the surface of the water or mid-flight and consume while on the move.
 This is called eating on the wing!
 This helps them avoid being ambushed by other birds of prey and losing their meal.
+Crikey!

 Brahminy kites are a thriving species.
 However, they are often victims of fishing line entanglement and hook ingestion and are a reminder of the importance of disposing our fishing equipment correctly.